mtkennerly/ludusavi-playnite/README.md

 ## Setup
 ### Ludusavi
 Refer to the [Ludusavi project](https://github.com/mtkennerly/ludusavi) for instructions on how to install Ludusavi itself.
-Ludusavi 0.12.0 or newer is recommended, but version 0.7.0 or newer will work (albeit without some features).
+Ludusavi 0.14.0 or newer is recommended for full functionality, but version 0.7.0 or newer will work (albeit without some features enabled).

 By default, the plugin will look for the Ludusavi executable in your `PATH` environment variable, but you can also configure the plugin with the full